freds0/FlowMAC/README.md

 ```

-## Acknowledgements

-This code is heavily based on [Matcha-TTS](https://github.com/shivammehta25/Matcha-TTS).
+##AcknowledgementsThis code is heavily based on [Matcha-TTS](https://github.com/shivammehta25/Matcha-TTS).
 We also acknowledge the use of:

 * [vector-quantize-pytorch](https://github.com/lucidrains/vector-quantize-pytorch) for the Residual Vector Quantizer.
 * [Lightning-Hydra-Template](https://github.com/ashleve/lightning-hydra-template) for the project structure.